tomyedwab/sprinklers_pi/feat/standups.md

 Each member of the team will write their standup update every day to share their progress with the team.

+NOTE: Always add your standup at the bottom of the document!

 ## 2024-03-21 - Luis Rodriguez

 ### Yesterday